PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 satisfy the constraints.
-The second stage, named :bdg-ref-info-line:`Projection Stage<two stage update>`, reconciles the constraint violation (if any) by projecting the policy back onto the constraint set, i.e., choosing the procedure in the constraint set that is closest to the selected intermediate policy.
+The second stage, named :bdg-ref-info-line:`Projection Stage<two stage update>`, reconciles the constraint violation (if any) by projecting the policy back onto the constraint set, choosing the procedure in the constraint set that is closest to the selected intermediate policy.
 Next, we will describe how PCPO completes the two-stage update.